petrugio/lovely-smiles-dental/README.md

 <br>
 </details>

-- Remove Logo image alt attribute
+- Remove Logo image alt attribute (as suggested by W3C HTML validator)

 ## Unfixed Bugs
   - Responsiveness of Appointments table does not look the best    on devices with width lower than 385 pixels.